a2ys/chess-ai/README.md

 ## Description

-This is a Chess AI currently in development. **It is written completely on Python, so it will be slower** than other AIs, but algorithms have been optimized wherever necessary and possible.
-It uses the [`Pygame`](pygame.org) library to provide the GUI and the media controls.
-FEN notations are supported upto castling, and future support is in development.
+This Chess AI is under development and built entirely with Python for a focus on readability and code clarity.
+Despite the inherent limitations of the language in performance speed when compared to compiled languages, the core algorithms have been meticulously optimized for maximum speed within Python's capabilities.

+The user interface and media controls are powered by the Pygame library, offering a user-friendly and customizable experience.
+The AI currently understands and utilizes FEN (Forsyth-Edwards Notation) for game state import and export, including castling using FEN support.
+Further support features are actively being developed.

 ## How to install

-[Clone the repository](https://github.com/git-guides/git-clone) in a favorable location of your choice on your local machine.
-The following command does the magic for you:
+To get started [Clone the repository](https://github.com/git-guides/git-clone) to a convenient location on your local machine. <br/>
+You can use the following command in your terminal:

 ```shell
 git clone https://github.com/a2ys/chess-ai.git